franpanteli/CodingNomads-python-101/README.md

 - Strong foundations in Python syntax and program structure
 - Practical use of functions, loops, and conditionals
 - Built automation scripts and interactive games
-- Improved code organization and debugging strategies
+- Improved code organisation and debugging strategies
 - Prepared for upcoming modules in Python Web Development:
   - Flask, Django, APIs, SQL